Mokah Jasmine Johnson: Early life, education and career

 Originally from Jamaica, Johnson migrated to the United States.
 She met her husband, Knowa D. Johnson, in Orlando, Florida in 2004.
 Together, they have built a blended family of seven children and seven grandchildren.
 In 2012, the pair moved to the area of Athens, Georgia, where they currently reside.

 In 2012, she and her husband founded of United Group of Artists, a special events production, management, and marketing company.
 Through their company, they have curated multiple community events, including Athens Hip-Hop Awards, Athens MLK Day Parade and Music Fest, and the Athens in Harmony concert.

 Mokah Jasmine Johnson was first called to action in activism against discrimination in 2015, when a popular Athens bar called General Beauregard’s served a drink with a racial slur in the title.
 It was determined that there was no proof a drink ever existed beyond a baseless social media claim.
-Propelled into action by this incident, the Johnsons co-founded Athens Anti-Discrimination Movement in January of 2016.
+Propelled into action by this incident, the Johnsons co-founded Athens Anti-Discrimination Movement in January 2016.
 Johnson stepped down as president of AADM to run for Georgia House District 117.
 She did not win this seat.

 From 2013 to 2016, Mokah founded and operated the VIP Girlz Hip-Hop Dance and Leadership Program, a mentorship and dance program designed to develop the skills and confidence of girls in Athens.
 Mokah now serves as the Hip-Hop Director for Girls Rock, a program that works to build self-esteem, inspire confidence, and encourage creativity in girls through mentorship and dance.

 Mokah has ten years of experience working as an educator, and worked for four years at Athens Technical College as an adult GED educator.

 Johnson has a B.S. in Marketing Management from Everest University, and an M.S. in Education Media Design and Technology from Full Sail University.